sanya911/American-Sign-Language-Recognition/README.md

     ```
     python cnn_model.py
     ```
 2. Now to test the model you just need to run recognise.py .
-To do so just open the terminal and run following command.
+To do so open the terminal and run following command.
     ```
     python ASLR.py
     ```